-This programme provides students with the opportunity to examine current issues in media management, with a particular emphasis on the advertising sector.
-Students will analyse emerging innovative business processes, finance models and advertising practices, exploring the sector's response to technological and social change, while developing strategic communication and brand management skills.
+This programme provides students with the opportunity to examine current issues in media management, exploring the influence of social, political and economic factors on this revolutionising industry.
+Students will analyse emerging innovative business processes, production models and management practices that are transforming organisational responsiveness to technological and social change, and develop strategic communication and brand management skills.